 Hello!
-I am a PhD student in Social and Engineering Systems and Statistics at the MIT Institute for Data, Systems, and Society.
+I am a 4th-year PhD student in Social and Engineering Systems and Statistics at the MIT Institute for Data, Systems, and Society.

 Broadly, I am interested in studying the effects of machine learning systems and digital platforms on society, and I am very fortunate to be advised by Manish Raghavan.
 My PhD is supported by an NDSEG fellowship.